Overview of Montana Mortgages

 Montana Mortgage Taxes

-Montana does not charge a transfer tax on real estate, so you won’t need to worry about that fee.
+Montana does not charge a transfer tax on real estate, so you won’t need to worry about that extra cost as a buyer or seller.

-Homeowners who itemize deductions when filing their federal taxes, can deduct the mortgage interest they pay throughout the year from their taxable income.
-Since Montana follows federal itemized deductions rules closely, you can also take the mortgage interest deduction on your state income taxes.
+Homeowners who itemize deductions when filing their federal taxes can deduct the mortgage interest they pay throughout the year from their taxable income.
+Since Montana follows federal itemized deductions rules closely, you can also take the mortgage interest deduction on your Montana income taxes.

 Montana Mortgage Refinance